MNL-Bandit with Knapsacks: a near-optimal algorithm: Dynamic assortment policy

 The above assumption is fairly general and implies that the probability of no-purchase is at least as high as the probability of purchasing any other product.
-This is particularly true in the setting of online retail where probability of conversion is very small.
-We would like to mention that, unlike \cite{Cheung_assort_inventory}, we do not require any knowledge of a lower bound on the utilities $\{v_i\}$.
-Finally, in this work, we assume that $\max_{i\in [N]} r_i$ is a constant.
+This is particularly true in the setting of online retail where conversion rates (ratios of sales to impressions) are small.
+This assumption can be relaxed using \cite{DBLP:journals/corr/AgrawalAGZ17a}.
+We would like to note that unlike \cite{Cheung_assort_inventory}, we do not require any knowledge of a lower bound on the utilities $\{v_i\}_{i \in [N]}$.